Ralph Churches: The Escape

-Whilst fighting in Greece in May 1941, Ralph was captured and sent to Stalag 306 POW camp in Maribor, Slovenia with 100 other POWs.
+While fighting in Greece in May 1941, Ralph was captured and sent to Stalag 306 POW camp in Maribor, Slovenia with 100 other POWs.
 Determined to escape, he began mastering the German language.
 Each day prisoners were taken to a work site, assigned to the job of re-laying train tracks destroyed by Allied bombers.
 Watching his fellow soldiers die of starvation and disease, in unconscionably grim conditions, hardened Ralph's resolve to devise of a large-scale escape plan.
 He soon became the camp interpreter to the Kommandant, and was also elected camp leader where he communicated prisoners' grievances to the Kommandant.

-Whilst out on a work detail, Ralph and several other prisoners managed to escape the guards, but Ralph couldn't help but think of the fate of the 100 other POWs still imprisoned in the Maribor camp.
+While out on a work detail, Ralph and several other prisoners managed to escape the guards, but Ralph couldn't help but think of the fate of the 100 other POWs still imprisoned in the Maribor camp.
 He convinced the others to return for the rest of the prisoners.
 This time, they liberated all 100 prisoners of the Maribor work camp.
 They set off on foot, 200 miles south from Maribor to Semič, the only safe route to flee occupied Europe.

 The long trek took them through dense forests, over mountains and fording multiple rivers, with German scouting parties trailing close behind.
 The POWs took shelter in the trees from the constant overfly of German surveillance despatched by the Luftwaffe.
 Suffering hunger, exhaustion, injuries and in-fighting, some of Ralph's fellow POWs, fearing for their lives, wanted to return to the prison camp.
 Ralph convinced the POWs to continue on their escape south.
 When they finally reached a makeshift airstrip in Semič, in southern Slovenia, a Douglas DC-3 flew them all to freedom; across the Adriatic Sea to an Allied base in Bari in south-eastern Italy (by this time, in the summer of 1944, the Germans were retreating north out of Italy).